open-rmf/rmf_demos/README.md

 * [Hotel World](#Hotel-World)

 > Note: When running the demos on Ubuntu 18.04 (not officially supported), you are required to explicitly supply gazebo_version launch argument.
-Eg: ros2 launch demos office.launch.xml gazebo_version:=9
+Eg: ros2 launch rmf_demos office.launch.xml gazebo_version:=9

 ---